AnalogFeelings/Shadersave/README.md

 - Mouse and/or keyboard input wont be supported for obvious reasons.
 - Non-image and non-buffer channel inputs won't be supported.
 - Cubemap shaders will not be supported.

+# :package: Installing

+Due to a Windows design flaw, you must place screensavers in **C:\Windows\System32** for them to be recognized by the control panel applet.

+If you don't trust this project to be safe to place in system32, you can read through the code and build it yourself.
+The program won't even have permissions to modify files in system32 unless it runs as admin.

+> [!WARNING]
+> Some shaders make heavy use of your system's GPU and thus can increase power usage significantly.
+> Please take your power bill into consideration.

 # :hammer_and_wrench: Building